SOM-Research/ImageBiTe/README.md

 - API_KEY_OPENAI, to properly connect to OpenAI's API and models.
 - API_KEY_HUGGINGFACE, to properly invoke Inference APIs in HuggingFace.
-- API_KEY_REPLICATE, to properly connect to models hosted on Replicate.
 - GITHUB_REPO, the name of the public repository where to upload generated images.
 - GITHUB_REPO_PREFIX, the URL of the public repository where to upload generated images.
 - GITHUB_TOKEN, to properly connect to the GitHub repository.